tonethar/IGME-230-GDD-2017-Fall/notes/HW-adventure.md

     - the `gameObjects` array is looped through every time the player moves, and the objects and monsters are re-positioned if necessary.
 1. A simple audio effect - using a hidden &lt;audio> tag - is played when the player attempts to enter a wall or water square.
 1. "Game Objects"
-    - examples: treasure chest, key, and monsters
+    - examples: treasure, chest, key, and monsters
     - also loaded in from a single sprite sheet.
     - are object literals with 3 properties: `x` and `y` (in columns), and `element`
     - `.element` is an absolutely positioned &lt;span> element.
     - have an x & y position (in columns), and can be added, removed, and moved on the game board.
-    - the `gameObjects`array - (which is not a 2D array like `gameworld.world`) is used to hold the game objects.
+    - the `gameObjects`array - (which is not a 2D array like `gameworld.world1`) is used to hold the game objects.
 This allows there to be more than one game object per square.
 1. The code for detecting which square is clicked by the mouse is implemented, but not used.
 1. If you don't like the border between the tiles, set `cellSpacing = 0`, and in the CSS under `span.cell{...}` set `border:none;`